Ashwin-R/old_website/_pages/about.md

 I'm an Assistant Professor at the Department of Communication Studies, Moody College of Communication at the University of Texas, Austin.
 I received my PhD from the University of Michigan's School of Information.
 Before starting my PhD, I worked at [Doximity](https://www.doximity.com/), a social network for medical professionals, as a data scientist for a few years.
 I have a Masters degree in Computer Science from Arizona State University.
 Before that, I completed my Bachelors degree in Computer Science from VIT University, India.

 I study how people engage with politics online.
 I am interested in how online spaces can foster spirited, engaging political discussions and contribute to building a vibrant deliberative democracy.
-I combine large-scale computational methods with qualitative interviews to (re)design online spaces that facilitate quality online political interactions.
+I combine large-scale computational methods with qualitative interviews to (re)design online spaces to facilitate quality online political interactions.

 ***